VDOT Process for Securing Professional Services

 VDOT publishes, on its external website, a list of Upcoming Professional Service Contract Opportunities.
 The Internet address is http://www.virginiadot.org/business/ipd_upcoming_consultant_contracts.asp.
 In accordance with state and federal regulation, VDOT also advertised consultant contracts in newspapers of local circulation where the work is to be performed and in Electronic Virginia (eVA).

 A selection committee, consisting of three or more members, is appointed by the Division Administrator to individually evaluate each EOI received.
 This evaluation is conducted utilizing an evaluation sheet included with the RFP.

 After the individual committee members have completed their review of the EOIs submitted, the selection committee convenes and combines their individual scores to obtain a weighted rating for each firm.
 Any subconsultants are included in the overall evaluation.

 From this effort, a short list of firms is selected.
 Usually three or more firms are selected and invited for an interview and/or technical presentation of their qualifications before the selection committee.
 At the interview/technical presentation, additional non-voting members of VDOT staff may attend as observers.

 Firms selected for the short list are notified and given the date and time for their interview.
 Firms are normally given 1-2 weeks to prepare for the interview.
 Those firms not short listed are notified and provided an alphabetical list of all firms that were short listed.

-Most agreements for professional services are cost plus fixed fee.
-However, lump sum or fixed billable rate contracts are used on some projects.
+VDOT uses cost plus fixed fee, lump sum and fixed billable rate contract, depending upon the needs of the lead division.
 Prior to award of the contract, the prime consultant and all subconsultants must have a VDOT pre-award audit evaluation with an approved FAR overhead rate.
 Title VI Evaluation Reports and Certificates of Insurance must also be submitted.